Hello World

 A Place to Put Things

 Now we’re going to create a file under "src" to hold our code.
 Call it "src/hello.clj".
 It’s going to start with a "namespace declaration".
 This tell Clojure what namespace to put the code into.
-(If you’re a Java programmer, you can think of a namespace as similar to a package name.)
+If you’re familiar with Java, you can think of a namespace as similar to a package name.

 src/hello.clj